awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 ## Performance

+The Athena Elasticsearch Connector supports shard-based parallel scans.
+Using cluster health information retrieved from the Elasticsearch instance, the connector generates multiple requests (for a document search query) that are split per shard and run concurrently.

+**NOTE: Only primary shards that are active at the time of the query will be considered for parallel scans**.

-The Athena Elasticsearch Connector does not currently support parallel scans but will attempt to push down predicates as part of its document search queries (parallel scans will be supported in the next development phase).
+Additionally, the connector will push down predicates as part of its document search queries.
 The following example demonstrates this connector's ability to utilize predicate push-down.

 **Query:**
 ```sql